Migration from Elasticsearch 6.8.2 to ES 7.x#

 thread_pool.write.queue_size: 10000

-Now, upgrade Elasticsearch to version 7.x following the documentation for your Operating System, and ensure the service start successfully.
+Now, upgrade Elasticsearch to version 7.x following the documentation for your operating system, and ensure the service start successfully.

 Install or update to Cortex 3.1.0#